SridharRamesh/HowSridharThinks/_math/Queue.md

 title:  "Queues and the Erlang B-Theorem"
 date: 2020-8-12
 ---
-[Much of the following was drawn from https://math.stackexchange.com/questions/483160/hilberts-barber-shop, inspired by a Learned League question, and then also augmented after reading about the "insensitivity" of Erlang's B-theorem, allowing generalization to general distributions.]

 Suppose you have a queue with finite capacity C, such that the queue can be entered whenever it has less than C people in it already, but the queue permanently turns away anyone who shows up while it has C people in it.

 Suppose also that people show up to the queue as a Poisson process with rate $$\lambda$$, and once in the queue, remain in it for a random time independently drawn from a fixed distribution before leaving.
 In jargon (Kendall notation), this is an M/G/C/C queue, or "Erlang loss system".